serverlessworkflow/specification/specification.md

 If multiple properties are set, they are considered cumulative conditions to match an error.

-For example, the above definition is the same than saying "match errors with `type` 'https://example.com/errors#timeout' AND with `status` '504'".
+For example, the above definition is the same as saying "match errors with `type` 'https://example.com/errors#timeout' AND with `status` '504'".

 ##### Error Handler Definition